 The deadline to run for city office in Banks closes at 1 p.m.
 Wednesday, August 24.

 Four positions are open this year; the position of mayor and three council seats.

 Following the retirement of Washington County Elections Division Manager Mickie Kawai earlier this year, Dan Forester was selected to take over the position in late June, Washington County said.
 According to a press release issued by the county June 29, Forester’s first day in the role was June 27.
 Prior[Read More…]

 Supporters of a gun safety ballot initiative say they have gathered more than enough signatures to guarantee a statewide vote on a law that would require licenses for all gun owners.

 Early results published by the Oregon Secretary of State are in for a number of county elected positions.
 Results are from 8:30 p.m.
-County Chair Kathryn Harrington (incumbent) 34,282 votes received (55%)Seeking applicants for Computer Lab & Tutoring Coordinator (Program Specialist – Part-time) We rely on subscribers to keep the[Read More…]
+County Chair Kathryn Harrington (incumbent) 34,282 votes received (55%) Beach Pace 27,284 votes received (43.8%).
+With a significant lead over Pace, incumbent Harrington is all but certain[Read More…]

 LEGISLATIVE RACES Early results published by the Oregon Secretary of State are in for a variety of legislative primary races in Oregon.
 We’re covering House District 31, House District 29, Senate District 15, and Senate District 16.
 Results valid as of 8:15 p.m.
 House District 31 The newly-drawn House District[Read More…]

 This story originally appeared in the Oregon Capital Chronicle and is republished here under a CC BY-NC-ND 4.0 license.
 Read more stories at oregoncapitalchronicle.com.